 Back in CRM4, the only way to make recurring appointments was to use Service activities, but this is no longer the case so Service Activities are not recommended for resource scheduling if you know who you want to schedule.

 Sometimes you may want to reserve a consultant for an appointment but are not able to confirm with the client immediately.
-In this case, you have the option to create a Tentative Booking which reserves the consultant for the period of the booking without assigning them to the client account.
-The purpose of Tentative Bookings is to reserve consultants and trigger a conversation between Account Managers if the consultant is required on confirmed client work over the same period.
+In this case, create a Tentative Booking which reserves the consultant for the period of the booking without assigning them to the client account.
+The purpose of a Tentative Booking is to reserve a consultant and trigger a conversation between Account Managers if the consultant is required on confirmed client work over the same period.

 To create a Tentative Booking: